 Mallorca is the largest of the Balearic Islands, and many audaciously believe it's the most beautiful Mediterranean island.
-Its population is over 500,00, and it's mostly concentrated in or close to its capital, Palma de Mallorca.
-It's no wonder that Palma is a sizzling and popular hub!
-It has a small old town with cafes, graceful palaces and old buildings.
+Its population is over 500,00, and it's mostly concentrated in or close to its capital, Palma de Mallorca .
+It's no wonder that Palma is a sizzling and popular hub !
+It has a small old town with cafes, graceful palaces and old buildings .
 Exploring the city, you'll find both shady and vast squares, all of which are equally inviting.
 Enjoy in the glittering sun, refreshing sea, numerous beaches and hidden coves.
 Have a delicious meal as you watch how the locals go through their daily routine, and you might just be one more person to fall in love with the place.
+Hire a car at Palma de Mallorca Airport and explore the beautiful island of Mallorca as a hired car offers you mobility to visit every corner and remote place on this breathtaking island.

 If you want to go clubbing or bar hopping, explore the La Llotja and Darsena de Ca'n Barbarà districts and Portixol suburb.